louisorner/iconic-bi-engineer/README.md

 5 | Two equal events cannot take place at the same second by the same user on the same product. |
 6 | Each user only has one address.
 The field is plural and uses a list of json string, but assuming for this exercise there is only one address per user. |

+### Dashboard insights
+1. The highest discrepency in transition rates between product groupings is seen within the ProductView -> ProductAdd transition rate, namely in that Furniture, Seasonal & Jewelry products experience double the transition rate compared to Instruments & Books
+Did not succeed in finding other key callouts in time.